timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 # Create candlestick aggregates
 Turning raw, real-time tick data into aggregated candlestick views is a common task for users that work with financial data.
-If your data is not tick data - maybe because you receive it in an already aggregated form (eg. in 1-min buckets) - the following functions can still help you to create additional aggregates of your data into larger buckets (eg. 1-hour or 1-day buckets).
-You can also look at the tutorial for [Analyzing Intraday Stock Data][intraday-tutorial] for examples of how to work with pre-aggregated stock and crypto data.
+If your data is not tick data, for example if you receive it in an already aggregated form such as 1-min buckets, you can still use these functions to help you create additional aggregates of your data into larger buckets, such as 1-hour or 1-day buckets.
+If you want to work with pre-aggregated stock and crypto data, see the [Analyzing Intraday Stock Data][intraday-tutorial] tutorial for more examples.

-TimescaleDB includes multiple functions ([hyperfunctions][hyperfunctions]) that you can take advantage of to store and query your financial data more easily.
+TimescaleDB includes [hyperfunctions][hyperfunctions] that you can use to store and query your financial data more easily.
 Hyperfunctions are SQL functions within TimescaleDB that make it easier to manipulate and analyze time-series data in PostgreSQL with fewer lines of code.
-In the context of candlestick data, there are three hyperfunctions that are essential to calculate the candlestick values:
+There are three hyperfunctions that are essential for calculating candlestick values:
-[`time_bucket()`][time-bucket], [`FIRST()`][first] and [`LAST()`][last].
+[`time_bucket()`][time-bucket], [`FIRST()`][first], and [`LAST()`][last].

-The `time_bucket()` hyperfunction helps you aggregate records into buckets of arbitrary time intervals based on the timestamp value. `FIRST()` and `LAST()` are essential to calculate the opening and closing prices.
-To calculate highest and lowest prices, you can use standard PostgreSQL aggregate functions `MIN` and `MAX`.
+The `time_bucket()` hyperfunction helps you aggregate records into buckets of arbitrary time intervals based on the timestamp value. `FIRST()` and `LAST()` are essential for calculating the opening and closing prices.
+To calculate highest and lowest prices, you can use the standard PostgreSQL aggregate functions `MIN` and `MAX`.

 In this first SQL example, use the hyperfunctions to query the tick data,